The route to DevOps simplicity

 The challenge was to keep traffic, of all sorts, moving in a smooth and safe way.
 They could have introduced phased traffic lights, or burrowed under the ground; but both of these solutions have obvious negatives.
 There is smart engineering at work here - something as simple as it needs to be.

-The DevOps integration of developers and operations staff isn’t just about technology, it is about communication too.
+The DevOps integration of developers and operations isn’t just about technology, it is about communication.
+It is about people.
 It should be a consultative workflow, where the right skills are used to design the solution.
 It isn’t about taking yet another product and throwing it into the infrastructure soup, it’s about discussing business goals and using both sets of skills to achieve them.

 Regardless of the label, progressing a business’s technology can be achieved through smart, simple, engineering without being overwrought.